Mubelotix/wasm-extension-template/README.md

 cargo install wasm-pack
 ```

-Then, use cargo-generate to generate a new crate (modify then name at the end of the command):
+Then, use cargo-generate to generate a new crate (modify the name at the end of the command):

 ```sh
 cargo generate --git https://github.com/Mubelotix/wasm-extension-template --name amazing-extension